Tatoeba/tatoeba2/docs/database/README.md

 that is added to this folder.
 The file name is the date when the changes were made.
 This is useful for developers who already have a local Tatoeba and need to update their database.

+**Important:** the update scripts must be executed from the Tatoeba root folder.